jenkinsci/git-plugin/README.md

 The `master` branch is the primary development branch.

-Branches using name pattern `stable-x.y` are development branches for changes from a base release `x.y`.
-For example `stable-3.9` is the branch used to release fixes based on git plugin `3.9`.
+Branches using name pattern `stable-{VERSION}` are development branches for changes from a base release `VERSION`.
+For example `stable-3.x` is the branch used to release fixes for plugin version `3.x`.

 ### Building the Plugin